pongsakorn-onnim/data_analysis_portfolio.github.io/README.md

 **Description:** This is the guided project from DataCamp looking to analyze the Super Bowl game, television, and halftime show data.
 It is designed for students to use a combination of data manipulation and visualization to generate insights into game outcomes, viewership, and halftime shows.\
 **Skills:** Data Manipulation, data visualization, importing & cleaning data.\
 **Technology:** Python, pandas, matplotlib.\
-**Results:** The distributions of combined points, point differences, and halftime show performances, and the relationship between ad cost and viewership, The relationship between point differences and viewership.
+**Results:** The distributions of combined points, point differences, and halftime show performances, the relationship between ad cost and viewership, and the relationship between point differences and viewership.

 ### Building a Simple Search Engine
 **Code:** [Building a Simple Search Engine](https://github.com/pongsakorn-onnim/portfolio/tree/main/Building%20a%20Simple%20Search%20Engine) \